pudly/schmopera-hugo/content/articles/nempac-s-innocent-affecting-slightly-uneven-little-prince.md

 </figure>

 The fantastical settings are a different matter, and this depends less on the opera itself and more on the production design.
 And here is when we turn to the North End Music and Performing Arts Center's production of this opera in Faneuil Hall in the heart of Boston.
 There was really not much NEMPAC could do with producing the fantastical nature of the work: it is difficult, after all, to produce much in the way of set design in a decorated hall with priceless oil paintings and marble busts situated right behind the performance area.

+>In the show's funnier moments, it also has impeccable timing, managing its tone shifts with such grace the laughs came naturally.

 One also has to ask oneself how people deal with that when you have a very tiny budget to work with.
 Here, the production has mixed results, for while some touches worked others did not quite work out so well.
 For instance, the production design centered around a stage on which a prop plane was placed in center stage.
 Considering it is one of the few constructed pieces of set (and the only one that stays onstage the entire time), I was led to believe the plane would have more importance in the plot than it ultimately did: the fact that it ultimately was not so important to the plot did make me wonder if it hindered the stage action more than helping it.
 I also wondered if projections behind the action would have conveyed setting just as well, or even if the constructed setpiece should have been something else more central to the story.